PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/README.md

 ### MobaXterm ![recommended-shield]
 ------
-> MobaXterm would be recomended for user who is not familiar with Linux commands line prompt, and it will provide Windows like GUI.
+> MobaXterm would be recommended for a user who is not familiar with Linux commands line prompt, and it will provide Windows-like GUI.

-> Feel free to skip this session if you have/prefer using other softwares or using text editor and edit directly in Linux. ex) `nano ~/.profile`
+> Feel free to skip this session if you have/prefer using other software or using a text editor and editing directly in Linux. ex) `nano ~/.profile`

 <br/>

 #### What is MobaXterm?
 MobaXterm is a software toolbox for a secure connection to remote server / remote computing.
 - We will focus on `SSH Connection` and `SFTP`(Secured File Transfer Protocol)
-  - `SSH Connection` : Make direct connection to remote server using SSH without opening LightSail Dashboard.
+  - `SSH Connection`: Make a direct connection to a remote server using SSH without opening LightSail Dashboard.
   - `STFP`: Transfer files between AWS LightSail VPS and local machine(Windows/Mac.

 #### Before We make Connections